Texas Governor's Mansion: 2008 fire

 The mansion was partially destroyed by a four-alarm fire during the early morning of June 8, 2008, caused by a Molotov cocktail.
-Then-Governor Rick Perry and his wife Anita Thigpen Perry were in Europe at the time of the fire.
+Governor Rick Perry and his wife Anita Thigpen Perry were in Europe at the time of the fire.
 They had relocated in October 2007 for a $10 million major deferred maintenance project that began in January 2008.
 The project was to include a fire suppression system.
 State Fire Marshal Paul Maldonado said the next Sunday that investigators had evidence that an arsonist targeted the 152-year-old building.

 On February 17, 2011, Texas Department of Public Safety Director Steve McCraw announced that two persons of interest had been identified as the arsonists.
 However, ultimately no one was charged with a crime resulting from the fire.
-According to Travis County Assistant District Attorney Gregg Cox, who led the arson investigation, the ten-year statute of limitations on felony arson in Texas has since expired, saying “chances are, they got away with it.”
+According to Travis County Assistant District Attorney Gregg Cox, who led the arson investigation, the ten-year statute of limitations on felony arson in Texas has since expired, saying "chances are, they got away with it."

 In May 2009, $22 million was allocated to the restoration of the Governor's Mansion, $11 million of which came from the American Recovery and Reinvestment Act of 2009.
 An additional $3.4 million was raised through private fund raising.
 The restoration was completed in 2012.